wmo-im/wis2box/docs/source/user/data-ingest.rst

 When using the wis2box-ftp service to ingest data, please note that the topic is determined by the directory structure in which the data arrives.

-For example, to correctly ingest data on the topic ``it-roma_met_centre.data.core.weather.surface-based-observations.synop`` you need to copy the data into the directory ``/it-roma_met_centre/data/core/weather/surface-based-observations/synop`` on the FTP server:
+For example, to correctly ingest data on the topic ``it-meteoam.data.core.weather.surface-based-observations.synop`` you need to copy the data into the directory ``/it-meteoam/data/core/weather/surface-based-observations/synop`` on the FTP server:

 .. image:: ../_static/winscp_wis2box-ftp_example.png
     :width: 600